Minecraft-Malware-Prevention-Alliance/working-groups/docs/public-identity-infra/standard.md

 ## 1. Introduction

-This document defines the infrastructure used to distribute code certificates to Minecraft mod developers and the policies surrounding this system.
+This document defines the infrastructure used to distribute code signing certificates to Minecraft mod developers and the policies surrounding this system.

 ### 1.1.
 Terminology